 Zero waste is the conservation of all resources by means of responsible production, consumption, reuse, and recovery of products, packaging, and materials without burning and with no discharges to land, water, or air that threaten the environment or human health.

 38% of the disposed waste in Michigan is organic material, and nearly half of this is food waste.
-We can help keep food products out of the trash by composting them at home.
+Composting food helps keep things out of the trash.

 Greens (nitrogen) + Browns (carbon) + Water (moist pile) + Time = Nutritious compost that is ready to add to your garden and feed your plants

 - Greens: moist, nitrogen-rich items like food scraps, eggshells, grass clippings, coffee grounds, etc.

 - Browns: dry, carbon-rich items like leaves, straw, dead plant clippings, newspaper, sawdust, wood chips, soiled napkins, and paper plates